RakeshKanthClarkson/MachineLearning/README.md

 <img src='imgs/31.png' width=200>

-We can see we have null values for columns which are related to stores but we have no null values for important columns at he bottom which is good news.
+We have aggregated clickstream data at daylevel and customer can be inactive so we can expect null values in clickstream.Whereas we do not have null values in transactiional data.

 Lets separate Numerical and categorical variables for easy analysis